EchoTrail-GUI: Building Actionable Memory for GUI Agents via Critic-Guided Self-Exploration: Experiments

 \subsubsection{Performance on AndroidLab}

-The results on AndroidLab, presented in Table~\ref{tab:androidlab_performance_combined}, further corroborate these findings across a more comprehensive set of metrics.
-On the Qwen2.5-VL backbone, EchoTrail-GUI more than doubles the Success Rate and delivers consistent, significant improvements across all other evaluation dimensions, including sub-goal completion and operational efficiency.
-This indicates the agent becomes not only more successful but also more direct in its actions and robust in its operation.
+The results on AndroidLab (Table~\ref{tab:androidlab_performance_combined}) corroborate these findings across a more comprehensive set of metrics.
+On Qwen2.5-VL, EchoTrail-GUI more than doubles the SR and delivers consistent improvements across all dimensions—sub-goal completion, step efficiency, and operational robustness—indicating the agent becomes both more successful and more direct in its actions.
+A similar pattern holds for GPT-4o, confirming the generality of our approach across diverse tasks and environments.

-A similar pattern is observed when augmenting GPT-4o, where our framework again provides a considerable boost to the Success Rate and all related metrics.
-By equipping powerful base models with a mechanism to learn from experience, EchoTrail-GUI consistently unlocks a new level of performance across diverse tasks and environments.